allyssonallan/EvoGen_course/Files/install.md

 cd sickle
 make
 cd ..
+./sickle/sickle
 ```

+You may want to install FastQC as well, available [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc).

+Optionally one could download some additional programs (mentioned below), as they will be cited in the course.

 - [Picard](http://picard.sourceforge.net)

 Download the latest zipped version [here](http://sourceforge.net/projects/picard/files) and unzip it.
 You need [Java](http://www.java.com/en/) to run Picard tool.

-You may want to install FastQC as well, available [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc).

 For the solution of an exercise we will use [cutadapt](https://code.google.com/p/cutadapt/).
 You can use the git repository to install it from [here](https://github.com/marcelm/cutadapt).